Black Lives Matter Accuses Biden of Capitalizing on 'Efforts to Defund the Police'

 A founding member of the Black Lives Matter Global Network accused former Vice President Joe Biden of capitalizing “on our efforts to defund the police.”
 The organizer of the group’s BLM Los Angeles chapter said Biden also tried to condemn the effort at the same time.

-Former Vice President Binder “capitalized on our efforts to defund the police, and then tried to condemn the words at the same time,” BLM Los Angeles chapter lead organizer Dr. Melina Abdullah said during a Tuesday morning protest, according to the Daily Wire.
+Former Vice President Biden “capitalized on our efforts to defund the police, and then tried to condemn the words at the same time,” BLM Los Angeles chapter lead organizer Dr. Melina Abdullah said during a Tuesday morning protest, according to the Daily Wire.

 Abdullah’s comments came at the beginning of a series of protests this week outside the home of Los Angeles Mayor Eric Carcetti.
 The protests have a stated goal of depriving the city’s mayor an appointed position in a potential Biden-Harris administration.